jjpickering10/CI-MS2-PokerQuiz/README.md

 ### Feature To Improve

 - I initially wanted to have a timer on the quizzes, but I had a bit of an issue getting it to function properly.
 I would add this next time.
+- I would like to add a feature that shows how many more questions you have left.
+- I would like to edit the score page into a high score page rather than just a page showing results.
 - I would like more games.
 And more complex games but because poker is so complex I felt it was too much for my first JavaScript project to have too much complexity.
 - Some of the animations are a little jerky.
 This could definitely be improved.

 ### Code Validity

+HTML W3C Validator
+CSS W3C Validator
+JSHINT - for errors and warnings in JavaScript code.

 ---